 - Make a program the main feature of your PTA meeting.

 - Put your parents first: what’s of interest/concern in your school community?

 - Keep the business of your PTA meeting as close to 20 minutes as possible.
+Avoid committee work and discussions that could have been held during your Executive Board meeting.
 You can do this with a written agenda, by posting action items on your website beforehand (such as minutes to approve, budget to approve, etc.), including written committee reports for people to review when they arrive, etc. When appropriate, suggest time limits for reports.
 Be firm but kind about watching the clock…parents who want more information can stay and talk after the meeting.

 - Always have membership sign up available and encourage new members to join

 - Provide translators and work with parent liaisons to invite parents who may be new to PTA

 - Take programs out into the community, such as libraries or community rooms in major apartment complexes